 If you are new to searching, the following resources will help you get started.

-The Research and Learning Online portal contains key library resources to guide you through the searching process.
+The Assignments and research portal contains key library resources to guide you through the searching process.

 The Finding and evaluating information module is a good place to start to develop good searching techniques which will save you valuable time.
 This module covers the following four topics: